Dodgers vs. Rockies: Odds, spread, over/under - September 26

 Dodgers vs. Rockies Betting Odds, Run Line and Total

-Here's a look at the odds, run line and over/under for this matchup available at different sportsbooks.
+Check out the odds, run line and over/under for this matchup available at several sportsbooks.

 |Dodgers Moneyline